PcloD/VRTK/DOCUMENTATION.md

  * `ControllerEnabled` - Emitted when the controller is enabled.
  * `ControllerDisabled` - Emitted when the controller is disabled.
  * `ControllerIndexChanged` - Emitted when the controller index changed.
+ * `ControllerModelAvailable` - Emitted when the controller model becomes available.
  * `ControllerVisible` - Emitted when the controller is set to visible.
  * `ControllerHidden` - Emitted when the controller is set to hidden.